konomu/konomu.github.io/_posts/2025-03-10-latin-pronunciation-ac.md

 This is a collection of pronunciations of that are most canonically correct according to the principles of the [traditional English pronunciation of Latin](https://en.wikipedia.org/wiki/Traditional_English_pronunciation_of_Latin).
 This pronunciation system survives to this day in the way we say many words derived from Latin.
 For example, "error," "area," "cicada," "martyr," "species," and "genius."

 Species epithets will be given in the feminine form by default.

 Pronunciations with asterisks are irregular to the principles of traditional pronunciation.
+This happens because they derive from names/words of languages other than Greek or Latin, or because the pronunciation has become standardized.

 <div class="collapsible-table">
     <details>